skirino/dist_agent/README.md

 Currently we have no plan to:

-- provide API to efficiently retrieve list of existing distributed agents
+- provide API to efficiently retrieve list of active distributed agents
-- provide links/monitors that Erlang processes have
+- provide something like links/monitors that Erlang processes have